MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 # Run tasks in background

-An extension will grant the ability to perform some tasks in the background.
+You can perform some tasks in the background.
 Two modes are supported:

 - Manually triggered task is scheduled immediately via **Job Queue Entries**
 - Recurring tasks are scheduled in **Job Queue Entries**